-Empathy activities like this bracelet craft are easy ways to teach kids about empathy.
+Many years ago, we made empathy bracelets as one of our favorite empathy activities for kids.
+Empathy activities like this bracelet craft are easy ways to teach kids about empathy as a foundation for social emotional skills.
 We made empathy bracelets as a way to develop social-emotional awareness and self-awareness of others and how they feel.
 When you use a hands-on activity like this bead activity to teach abstract concepts like empathy, children can stimulate thinking and allow kids to grasp the perspectives of others.
 Use the empathy beads and the Quick as a Cricket activity idea here to help kids think about others and the world around them.

 Activity to teach empathy